tay10r/infant-detection-dataset/README.md

 of semi-realistic images that simulate various scenarios with infants in diverse environments.
 This synthetic approach ensures that privacy is never compromised, while still providing the necessary data to train machine learning models.

+Additionally, we augment the dataset with a collection of real images using a baby doll as a substitute for a real baby, as well as a set of images generated with [Stable Diffusion](https://stablediffusionweb.com/).
+These images offer even more realistic data.
+However since they are more difficult to annotate, they are a smaller part of the dataset.

 ### Key Features:

 - **Path Traced Images**: All images are rendered using path tracing, ensuring photorealistic quality with accurate lighting and shadows.